NVIDIA-Omniverse/kit-extension-sample-ui-scene/exts/omni.example.ui_scene.object_info/Tutorial/object_info.tutorial.md

 ```

 ## Step 9.4: Remove start up code
-Remove the start up code where you reference to create the object and the code following it that creates the extension window and **Cick Me** button:
+Remove the start up code that constructs the `ObjInfoModel` object and the code following it that creates the extension window and **Cick Me** button:

 ```python
 ...